• Skip to primary navigation

 3. Steam it - Once the broth has come to a boil, turn off the heat and carefully add in the toasted couscous.
 Put a lid on the pot and let it sit undisturbed for 10-15 minutes.

 4. Ta-da!
 That's it!
-Fluff up the Israeli couscous in the pot with a fork to separate the grains and it's done.
+Fluff up the pearl couscous in the pot with a fork to separate the grains and it's done.
 I personally like my couscous al dente so it has a bit of a chewy give to it but if you like it softer then add an additional ¼ cup of water to the broth.

 Tip #1: Too much water and overcooked it to mush?
 It's okay when couscous cools down to room temperature it has less of a mushy consistency.

-Tip #2: When you're adding the toasted Israeli couscous into the hot broth, be careful, it may cause the broth to violently bubble.
+Tip #2: When you're adding the toasted pearl couscous into the hot broth, be careful, it may cause the broth to violently bubble.
 Make sure you have a big enough pot so it doesn't overflow or put the couscous in slowly, a little bit at a time.

 Adding in the Flavour Bits